The counterjet dominates the production of PeV photons from Cyg X-3: The physical processes

 Importantly, the donor of Cyg X-3 is a WR star; thus, the main species in the accretion flow and jet is He.
-Thus, the He nuclei undergo acceleration rather than the protons.
-However, the binding energy of He is 28.3 MeV, which is substantially lower than the threshold for pion production.
-In addition, the cross-section for photodisintegration in the giant dipole resonance region is $\sim$1 mb, which is larger than that for photo-pion production, and it peaks around 25--30 MeV in the nucleus rest frame before gradually decreasing at higher energies (\citealt{Raut12} and references therein).
-Therefore, most of the accelerated He nuclei will photodisintegrate before producing pions.
-Importantly, the full photodisintegration of each He nucleus results in two neutrons, while partial disintegration channels typically produce at least one neutron.
-In addition, neutrons are also produced in photo-pion interactions of protons through the $\pi^+$ channel.
+Consequently, most accelerated nuclei are He rather than protons.
+However, the binding energy of He is 28.3 MeV, substantially below the threshold for pion production.
+In addition, the cross-section for photodisintegration in the giant dipole resonance region is $\sim$1 mb, larger than that for photo-pion production, and it peaks around 25--30 MeV in the nucleus rest frame before gradually decreasing at higher energies (\citealt{Raut12} and references therein).
+Therefore, most accelerated He nuclei will photodisintegrate before producing pions.
+Importantly, full photodisintegration of each He nucleus yields two neutrons, while partial disintegration channels typically produce at least one neutron.
+In addition, neutrons are produced in photo-pion interactions of charged hadrons through the $\pi^+$ channel.
 Since neutrons are electrically neutral, they are not confined by the magnetic field of the acceleration region and can escape freely.
 Their decay time in the LAB frame is $\gamma_n 878$ s (where $\gamma_n$ is the neutron Lorentz factor), which is much longer than the dynamical time-scale of the system.
-These neutrons subsequently interact with the ambient radiation field and produce neutral ($n+\gamma\rightarrow n+ \pi^0$) and charged ($n+\gamma \rightarrow p + \pi^-$) pions at a comparable in magnitude cross-section to that of the $p+\gamma$ reaction \citep[e.g.][]{Briscoe2019}.
-Then, $\pi^-$ decay similarly to proton-produced pions except that they produce an electron instead of a positron.
+These neutrons subsequently interact with the ambient radiation field and produce neutral ($n+\gamma\rightarrow n+ \pi^0$) and charged ($n+\gamma \rightarrow p + \pi^-$) pions, with cross-sections comparable in magnitude to those of the $p+\gamma$ reaction \citep[e.g.][]{Briscoe2019}.
+Then, $\pi^-$ decay similarly to proton-produced pions, except that they produce an electron instead of a positron.